FDA approves RSV vaccine for moms-to-be to guard their newborns

 “Maternal vaccination is an incredible way to protect the infants,” said Dr. Elizabeth Schlaudecker of Cincinnati Children’s Hospital, a researcher in Pfizer’s international study of the vaccine.
 If shots begin soon, “I do think we could see an impact for this RSV season.”

 RSV is a coldlike nuisance for most healthy people but it can be life-threatening for the very young.
-It inflames babies’ tiny airways so it’s hard to breathe or causes pneumonia.
+It inflames babies’ tiny airways so it’s hard to breathe or even causes pneumonia.
 In the U.S. alone, between 58,000 and 80,000 children younger than 5 are hospitalized each year, and several hundred die, from the respiratory syncytial virus.

 Last year’s RSV season was extremely harsh in the U.S., and it began sickening tots in the summer, far earlier than usual.